 Coastal & Marine Sciences

-Engaging with students from—K to gray— allows me to see the amazing natural world anew.
-I am thrilled to lead the UC Davis Pre-College Program in Coastal & Marine Sciences, and cannot wait to help students discover the diverse coastal ecosystems of Sonoma County, CA, and to learn how human activities are impacting these valuable natural resources.
+I have been a student, researcher, and educator at the UC Davis Bodega Marine Laboratory (BML) for over 17 years.
+Teaching curious students of all ages has become my favorite part of being a scientist.
+From teaching UC Davis undergraduates about the effects of stressors on the embryonic development of marine invertebrates, to co-hosting a science outreach seminar series for the public (Science Uncorked); engaging with students from “K to gray” allows me to see the amazing natural world anew.
+I am thrilled to lead the UC Davis Pre-College Program in Coastal & Marine Sciences, and cannot wait to guide students as they explore the diverse coastal ecosystems of Sonoma County, CA, and discover how human activities are impacting these valuable natural resources.